cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_11.rst

 | Usage: his distaste for travel is an endearing quirk.
 | Usage: her sense of humor was decidedly quirky.
 |
+| kink
+| Definition: a sharp twist or curve in something that is otherwise straight.
+| Usage: a kink in the road.
+| Definition: a flaw or obstacle in a plan, operation, etc.
+| Usage: though the system is making some headway, there are still some kinks to iron out.
+| Definition: a quirk of character or behavior.
+|
 | ephemeral
 | ephemerality
 | Definition: lasting for a very short time.